Updated: Communities hold vigils for deported Soldotna family

 “As Senator Sullivan told Rep. Alyse Galvin after his speech to the Legislature yesterday, he is looking into the matter and he and his team have contacted senior level officials at the Department of Homeland Security to gather all of the facts regarding the situation,” Devyn Shea, Sullivan’s press secretary, wrote in an email to the Homer News on Feb.
 19.

-Joe Plesha, communication director for Sen. Lisa Murkowski, R-Alaska, wrote in an email on Friday that Murkowski is aware of the situation and her office is actively reaching out to DHS to gather more information about the case.
+Joe Plesha, communications director for Sen. Lisa Murkowski, R-Alaska, wrote in an email on Friday that Murkowski is aware of the situation and her office is actively reaching out to DHS to gather more information about the case.

 “The administration has repeatedly stated that its enforcement strategy is focused on targeting individuals with violent criminal records — a goal Senator Murkowski and many Americans support.
 However, based on what is currently known, it does not appear that this mother or her three children pose a danger to their community,” he wrote.
 “As the debate around ICE reform continues to take shape, Senator Murkowski remains focused on ensuring that due process is upheld for everyone under the law.”

 The Alaska House Judiciary Committee held a hearing on the detainment of minors in Alaska by ICE on Monday.
-A vigil for the family was held in Anchorage Monday evening.
+A vigil for the family was also held in Anchorage Monday evening.